dustinpfister/blog_posts/_posts/threejs-vector3-apply-axis-angle.md

 ## 3 - Animation loop example of apply to axis

 So now that I have the basic example out of the way I think I should make at least one more demo of this methods that will involve an animation loop method, and an update method.
+In this example I am doing more or less the same thing as in the basic example only now I am just adding in a loop method that makes use of request animation frame to create a loop method.
+In this loop method I am calling an update function, that will use a values in seconds as the argument to update the state of something in this case the position property of a mesh using, you guessed it the apply axis angle Vector3 method.

 ```js
 (function () {